richtastic/ff/src/3DR/wiki/app.md

 http://localhost/web/ff/3DR/tests/tests.html

+- can't count on triple completeness working

+- need to add 2 lookup arrays for view & triple vertexes
+- need to prune tree until minimum is resolved

+	REMOVAL:
+		- fill tree up with 'initial' edges
+		- mark edges as 'required'
+		- fill tree up with all remaining edges
+		- sort optional edges in worst-to-best (reverse) order
+		- remove index = 0
+		- for each edge:
+			- can the edge at index be removed? (no disconnected set view or triple & min triple for views) => yes:
+				=> remove edge from graph

+- try removing the worst edges until minimum constraints are satisfied?

+- way to try to keep connectivity?
+- original graph is each view's score with eachother
+- if new edges cuts graph into pieces --- force keep some previous edges?
+	- which edges? lowest cost
+	- sort edges on cost, keep adding till connected set?
+		- want some min connectivity?
+		- minimum distance to other nodes ?

+- if N is tiny, theres still a lot of overlap
+	5 x 5 = 25
+	5 x 3 =

+- get minimum 3-cross graph
+- increase cross-grouping edges until 1t least 2 triples can be made between groups => groups merge

+- cascading comparison:
+	- image histogram -> 10-20
+	- blob best histogram -> 5-10
+	- blob top-pair histogram -> 3-5

+- lighting change makes some sequences non-comparable => elephant

+CARPET:
+60x22
+24x48

+grelexigra

-=> can 'cross' scores be used to help determine best candidates
+- can 'cross' scores be used to help determine best candidates?

-A has similar scores to both B & C => B & C have some similarity
+	A has similar scores to both B & C => B & C have some similarity?

 - 3D plot of histograms, sorted by colors/symbols (scattered)
 - 2D plots of sorted best-match scores

-- SCALE-BLOB-FEATURES : absolute color histograms
-- CORNER-FEATURES : absolute color histograms
+x SCALE-BLOB-FEATURES : absolute color histograms <--------- best visual test x CORNER-FEATURES : absolute color histograms
-- CORNER-FEATURES : oriented grouped absolute color histogram
-- CORNER-FEATURES : oriented blurred normalized(offset-center & scaled-sigma) color surface
+- CORNER-FEATURES : oriented grouped absolute color histogram x CORNER-FEATURES : oriented blurred normalized(offset-center & scaled-sigma) color surface